 3.3.3.3.5 Those entities with net negative (red) chips remaining after the trading period would be billed for the commensurate noncompliance charges for the related OFO.
 It is possible, although not likely, that an entity who was physically in balance during the OFO could end up in a negative chip position and pay noncompliance charges.

-3.3.3.4 Electronic Trading and Confirmation System: Electronic trading and electronic confirmation of offline trades of OFO day imbalance rights (chip) will be included as part of the sole-source contract with ALTRA, and subject to the terms of that contract.
-Under this contract, ALTRA and SoCalGas will establish the necessary interfaces, and ALTRA will provide the necessary screens and trading platform.
+3.3.3.4 Electronic Trading and Confirmation System: Once implemented on or before October 1, 2001, the electronic trading and electronic confirmation of offline trades of OFO day imbalance rights (chip) will be included as part of the sole-source contract with TPSP , and subject to the terms of that contract.
+Under this contract, TPSP and SoCalGas will establish the necessary interfaces, and TPSP will provide the necessary screens and trading platform.
 SoCalGas will ensure its systems will verify compliance with the trading rules, record the trades, and adjust the payments of noncompliance charges accordingly.

-3.3.3.5 Electronic Trading Fees: A monthly subscription fee will be required if the customer does not already subscribe to ALTRA.
-A smaller fixed subscription fee will be made available for those entities who only want to use ALTRA for imbalance rights trading, and not commodity trading.
-ALTRA will charge a transaction fee to both the buyer and seller performing electronic trading or electronic confirmation of offline trades.
+3.3.3.5 Electronic Trading Fees: A smaller fixed subscription fee will be made available for those entities who only want to use the TPSP for imbalance rights trading, and not commodity trading.
+TPSP will charge a transaction fee to both the buyer and seller performing electronic trading or electronic confirmation of offline trades.
 This fee will be capped, and any discounts made available on a nondiscriminatory basis.
-SoCalGas may receive a share of these fees, subject to mutual agreement between SoCalGas and ALTRA.
+SoCalGas may receive a share of these fees, subject to mutual agreement between SoCalGas and TPSP .
 SoCalGas will be entitled to retain its share of the fees, subject to the cap provided in Part I, Section 1.6.1.1 of this Settlement Agreement.

+Contingent upon finding and putting the services of a TPSP in place on October 1, 2001, the SoCalGas GasSelect platform for entities to advertise, post and confirm OFO Day Imbalance Rights trades will be discontinued as soon as the TPSP service is available.

+If SoCalGas is unable to contract with and have in place the services of a TPSP by October 1, 2001, we will continue to seek the services of a TPSP and unless and until a TPSP is provided, SoCalGas will continue to offer and will be the only mechanism it is required to offer, the GasSelect system developed for use commencing on April 1, 2001 that provides advertising, posting and confirmation of OFO Day Imbalance Rights trades.

 6.3 Establish a Secondary Market [Trading System] via a Utility Electronic Bulletin Board